godnedy/java/Concurrency/Readers Writers/readme.txt

-Readers Writers problem implementation.
+Readers Writers problem implementation with Monitors.
 Main class is ReadingRoom